ksatohds/nmfkc/README.md

-The goal of nmfreg is to perform NMF regression model described by Y~XCA where observation matrix Y:PxN, kernel matrix A:NxN with parameter beta, basis matrix X:PxQ whose column sum is 1,
+The goal of nmfreg is to perform NMF regression model described by Y~XCA where observation matrix Y:PxN, kernel matrix A:NxN with parameter beta.
+  A is derived from covariates and it can be given by the identity matrix A=diag(ncol(Y)) without covariate.
+  Basis matrix X:PxQ whose column sum is 1,
   Q is a number of basis (rank)
-  and coefficient matrix C:QxN,
+  and coefficient matrix C:QxN.
   Y and A are known, and X and C are unknown.

 ## Reference